 \subsection{Evaluation Methods}

-We evaluate our model's predictions with the sentence-level metrics which was used in most of the previous work.
-The results are reported at both detection level and correction level.
+We evaluate the performance of our RERIC method with the sentence-level metrics that are commonly used in the existing work of CSC.
+The results are reported at both the detection level and the correction level.
 At the detection level, a sentence is considered correct if all spelling errors in the sentence are successfully detected.
-At the correction level, the spelling errors not only need to be detected, but also need to be corrected.
+At the correction level, the spelling errors not only need to be detected but also need to be corrected.
 We report accuracy, precision, recall, and F1 scores at both levels, the same as in previous studies.